 Deadline to appeal

 The appeal must be postmarked or received within 14 days of the date on which the determination was issued.
 The deadline is printed in the lower right-hand corner of the determination.
-The appeal should be mailed, faxed, or delivered during regular office hours, to the hearing office listed on the back of the determination under WHERE TO FILE AN APPEAL.
+The appeal should be submitted, faxed, or mailed to the hearing office listed on the back of the determination under WHERE TO FILE AN APPEAL.

 An appeal that is received or postmarked after the deadline specified on the determination is considered a late appeal.
-If an Administrative Law Judge, or ALJ, determines that the appellant’s reasons for filing late, when construed most favorably to the appellant, do not constitute a reason beyond the appellant’s control, the ALJ may dismiss the appeal without a hearing and issue a decision accordingly.
+A late appeal must include the reason why you are filing late.
+If an Administrative Law Judge, or ALJ, determines that the appellant’s reasons for filing late does not constitute a reason beyond the appellant’s control, the ALJ may dismiss the appeal without a hearing and issue a decision accordingly.
 The determination will remain the final disposition of the case.